mugarate12/instagram_scraping/README.md

 ## Configuration
 1. put informations to instagram account used to login and scraping posts content in `.env` like a `.env.example`
+2. if you deploy using Heroku as needed add buildpack `https://github.com/jontewks/puppeteer-heroku-buildpack`

 ## Running